-Figure 31: The 27 supply areas of South Africa
+Figure 61: The 27 supply areas of South Africa

-In order to assess the correlation between potential wind power feed-ins of supply areas, wind power feed-in was simulated by aggregating all 5 km by 5 km wind power feed-ins of each supply area while applying the exclusion mask.
+In order to assess the correlation between potential wind power feed-ins of supply areas, wind power feed-in was simulated by aggregating all 5 km by 5 km wind power feed-ins of each supply area while applying the exclusion mask (as described in chapter 4.1.1.2).
 The resulting 27 time series of wind power feed-in of the supply areas with a temporal resolution of 15 minutes and covering a period of 5 years, were analysed in terms of their correlation coefficients:

-As can be seen in Table 11 the correlation coefficients between different supply areas range between 0.89 and -0.12.
+As can be seen in Table 18 the correlation coefficients between different supply areas range between 0.89 and -0.12.
 This means that the wind power feed-in for some supply areas are very correlated, others are relatively uncorrelated while some are negatively correlated.
 A low correlation coefficient is beneficial for spatial aggregation at power system level because it involves low fluctuations.
 It can be assumed that, apart from the different weather conditions, the distance between supply areas is the main reason for low correlation coefficients.
-To measure the distances between the supply areas their midpoints were determined and shown as red dots in Figure 31.
+In order to assess the distances between the supply areas there centroids were determined To measure the distances between the supply areas the distances between their centroids were used regardless of whether a centroid is located within its supply area or not (as in the case of Namaqualand).
+The centroids are shown as red dots in Figure 61.

-Figure 32 shows the correlation coefficients of wind power feed-in for supply areas as a function of their respective distances from each other.
+Figure 62 shows the correlation coefficients of wind power feed-in for supply areas as a function of their respective distances from each other.
 It is obvious that the further two wind farms are away from each other, the lower the correlation between their wind power-production profiles